-These other variables could have been individual character traits such as a person’s tendency towards high risk behavior or thrill seeking for example, with one of those personality traits being the primary link to the unsafe sex, and than the alcohol abuse being secondary.
+These other variables could have been individual character traits, such as a person’s tendency towards high-risk behavior or thrill-seeking.
+One of those personality traits is the primary link to unsafe sex, and then the alcohol abuse is secondary.

-They were even numerically able to establish that with each 0.1 milligrams per milliliter increase in an individual’s blood alcohol level, the effect was that the individual was five percent more like to engage in unsafe sex.
-Take this ratio and apply it to an individual with alcoholism, and you have a person who’s decision making ability is chronically at risk, and is therefore at an increased risk of engaging in unsafe sex and subsequently at a greater risk for contracting HIV.
+They were even numerically able to establish that with every 0.1 milligrams per milliliter increase in an individual’s blood alcohol level, the effect was that the individual was five percent more like to engage in unsafe sex.
+Take this ratio and apply it to an individual with alcoholism, and you have a person whose decision-making ability is chronically at risk, and is therefore at an increased risk of engaging in unsafe sex and subsequently at a greater risk for contracting HIV.

 Jurgen Rehm, the director of social and epidemiological research at the Centre also concluded that “this result also helps explain why people at risk often show this behavior despite better knowledge: Alcohol is influencing their decision processes.”

-Destination Hope: The Women’s Program is a full service addiction treatment center for women in Florida that specializes in drug abuse and alcoholism.
-Alcoholics unwittingly put themselves at increased dangerous risks every day as a result of their drinking and compromised decision making.
+Destination Hope is a full-service addiction treatment center in Florida that specializes in drug abuse and alcoholism.
+Alcoholics unwittingly put themselves at increased dangerous risk every day, as a result of their drinking and compromised decision making.